fracpete/resourceextractor4j/README.md

 The `com.github.fracpete.resourceextractor4j.Files` class has the following static methods:

-* `copyResourceTo` - copies a single resource to an output directory
+* `extractTo` - copies a single resource to an output directory
-* `copyResourcesTo` - copies the resources provided as list to an output directory (when resources are in sub-directories, these will get recreated in the output directory)
+* `extractTo` - copies the resources provided as list to an output directory (when resources are in sub-directories, these will get recreated in the output directory)